ajwills72/critical-thinking/docs/distributions-samples.md

 ### What is it?

 Activity to demonstrate where the normal distribution comes from.
 Also teaches/revises basic histogram plotting and the idea of a distribution.

 ### What do they do?

-Students get into groups of six.
+After a brief all-class introduction, students work in their table groups (of approximately six).
 Each group has four dice, six farm animal models, a [sheet](race-dist.pdf) on which to produce a histogram, a start and end marker placed 1m apart, and a 30cm rule.
+Each student also goes to [menti.com](https://www.menti.com) and enters the code provided.

-On their turn, they throw the dice, add them up, move their horse that many centimetres, and make a tally mark on the histogram chart.
+On their turn, they throw the dice, add them up, move their horse that many centimetres, and enter their score into Mentimeter.
 First to the end wins!
+If a student has more than one go, they need only enter their first score.

 ### What data do we end up with?

-Average throw is 4 * 3.5 = 14, so the average player will finish in 8
+Average throw is 4 * 3.5 = 14, so the average group will finish in 8 throws,
-throws.
-With 6 players, the likelihood is one will win more quickly, roughly 6 on average I think.
-So the group will end up with around 50 tally marks on the sheet, which should be enough to show a normal-like distribution.
+which is slightly larger than the expected group size.
+So, we'll end up with as many data points as there are students, which should be enough to show a normal-like distribution.
 We'll use this data in the mini-tutorial below.

-### End-of-exercise mini-tutorial
+### End-of-exercise mini-lecture

-Gather the groups together.
-Ask students whether any one number on a single fair dice is more likely than any other (it isn't).
+Talking to the whole class, ask students whether any one number on a single fair dice is more likely than any other (it isn't).
 Show them a likely tally chart for a single dice on this basis.
-Ask them to compare this with the tally chart for their horse race scores.
+Now reveal the results of the mentimeter poll.
+Ask them to compare the two.
 How are they different?
 Why are they different?
 (They're different because there's only one way to get 24 or 4, but a lot of different ways to get middling sums).
 Make the point that when any number is the sum (or mean) of a bunch of different numbers, the sum will have approximately this distribution --- *whatever the distribution of the individual scores*.
 This is why a lot of data relating to people has a normal distribution.
 For example, IQ scores are made up of scores on a lot of different tests, and the resulting average is normally distributed (in the non-brain-damaged population).

 ## Exam bingo (Sampling)

 ### What is it?

-Practical exercise to demonstrate Law of
-Small Numbers (Tversky & Kahenman) - in other words, the tendency to draw strong conclusions on the basis of insufficient data.
+Practical exercise to demonstrate Law of Small Numbers (Tversky & Kahenman) - in other words, the tendency to draw strong conclusions on the basis of insufficient data.

 ### What do they do?

-Get into groups of six, and then divide each into two groups of three.
-One group is the 'reds', and one group is the 'blues', and they each get a stack of cards of the corresponding colour.
-The stacks contain (invented) percentage test scores for members of their group.

-On the count of three, each team pulls out one score.
-The team with the higher score is the winner.
-Pass the card decks to the right and go again.
-When the group is confident they know which colour has the higher scores on average, they stop, recording the number of goes they had before stopping.

-Each group is then asked which colour is smarter, and how many goes they took to reach this decision.
-They record this on their [exam bingo card](exam-bingo-card.pdf).
+Students do this game individually.
+They go to [menti.com](https://www.menti.com) and enter the code provided.

+The class leader uses  the [exam bingo board](data-games.pdf).
+The class leader starts revealing exam scores, one at a time, for the Red group, and the Blue group, in turn.
+The numbers have been sampled from the [distribution spreadsheet](exam-score-sheet.ods) - which the students should not see - without replacement.

+As soon as students are sure they know whether Reds or Blues are better on average, they vote.
+Keep going until everyone votes.
+TA views the mentimeter poll results - [example layout](bingo-poll.png) - **but does not share these results with students until the end of the game**. _TA also keeps a record of how many people in total have voted at the end of each reveal of a score._

-### End-of-activity mini-tutorial
+### End-of-activity mini-lecture

-First, it'll be instructive to see if every student group agrees (pots have same population characteristic between groups, but with small samples different groups will probably give different answers).
+First, it'll be instructive to see the level of agreement about which is the best - Reds or Blues?

-Second, ask how many samples each group took.
+Second, reveal how many samples people took before answering (the data collated by the TA).

 Ask how many samples they think they'd need to be fairly sure which group was better.
-The answer for this obviously depends on the level of certainty required, but standard power calculations indicate 25 samples per group for 80% power at an alpha of .05 for the mean difference and standard deviation of these cards.
+The answer for this obviously depends on the level of certainty required, but standard power calculations indicate 25 samples per group (so 50 pieces of data) for 80% power at an alpha of .05 for the mean difference and standard deviation of these cards.
 80% power is really the minimum that is acceptable in modern psychology.

 Take home message: big samples are important.

-### What's in the card decks?
+### What's the distribution?

 Red pot contains numbers sampled from a normal distribution, mean 62, sd 10; blue pot is mean 70, sd 10.
-To achieve 80% power at an alpha of .05 requires a sample size of 25 per group.
-Cards should all be individually coloured red or blue, to facilitate re-filling pots at the end of the session.

 Construction of the card decks was assisted by an R script, which you can find on this site's github repository at `src/sample-pots.R`.
-A set of 48 numbers for each group generated by this script, suitable for making your own cards, can be found [here](pots.csv).